bluebird75/luaunit/README.md

 Documentation is available on [read-the-docs](http://luaunit.readthedocs.org/en/latest/)

+**Important note when upgrading to version 3.1 and above** : break of backward compatibility, assertions functions are no longer exported directly to the global namespace.
+See [documentation](http://luaunit.readthedocs.io/en/latest/#luaunit-global-asserts) on how to adjust or restore previous behavior.

 ##Install

 The version in development on github is always stable and can be used safely.